An epidemic of opioid misuse

 Alarming rise in opioid in-patient use and emergency department visits

-Opioid-related hospitalizations reflect this alarming rise in opioid use.
-Over the last ten years, opioid-related inpatient stays increased by 64 percent and opioid-related emergency department visits increased 99 percent (AHRQ 2017).
+Opioid-related hospitalizations and emergency department (ED) visits reflect this rise in opioid use.
+During a ten year period (2009 to 2014) opioid-related inpatient stays increased by 64 percent and opioid-related ED visits increased 99 percent (AHRQ 2017).
 Opioids were also responsible for half of the more than 1.2 million emergency department visits in the U.S. involving the nonmedical use of pharmaceuticals, the top two being hydrocodone and oxycodone.
 The trend for opioid overdose visits to the ED has continued at an alarming rate with a 30% increase in ED visits in past year – July 2016 to Sept 2017 (CDC 2018).

 Premier research found that opioids were used in more than half of hospital admissions of non-surgical patients at 286 U.S. hospitals.
 Among pediatric inpatients, Premier research identified two specific opioids (fentanyl and morphine) that were found to be among the top 10 most administered medications.

 Adverse effects from opioids can occur in patients in any setting receiving any opioid drug, including fentanyl, hydrocodone, oxycodone, hydromorphone, morphine and methadone.
 Adverse effects include nausea, vomiting, constipation, falls, hypotension, hallucinations, delirium, aspiration pneumonia, respiratory depression and even death.